kedro-org/kedro/docs/source/tutorial/set_up_data.md

 ```

-When you have finished, close `ipython` session as follows:
+When you have finished, close the `ipython` session as follows:

 ```python
 exit()